This part is about Hewlett Packard. One of the most interesting companies in it's best days. I think today, they employ people like any other company.

 Actually it was just like above, what I saw at HP as the old owners died.
 Of course just indirectly, I never had a chance to look at their empty chairs.
 Small groups of people teamed up with totally new ideas, that the old founders sure would have rejected, but they're dead anyway.
 Silently and uncommunicated, the 10 rules of the 'HP WAY' were forgotten.
 I remember many people objected.
 This was historical company DNA.
 From now on, the company was ruled with respect to the direction from where the wind was blowing, and where power was coming from.

-So the company started to benchmark profitability of products lines against each other, departments against each other, geographical locations, and sadly even people within the same department were benchmarked against each other.
+The company started to benchmark profitability of products lines against each other, departments against each other, geographical locations, and sadly even people within the same department were benchmarked against each other.
 Forgotten was the HP way.

-I simply bench marked HP from my own view.
-My benchmark was, a good company puts 10% of his revenue back into R&D. That is impossible with costs of 4% per Order Dollar, as there is 6% missing.
+I bench marked HP from another view.
+My benchmark was, a good company puts 10% of his revenue back into R&D. This is like a farmer putting 10% of his profit into fertilizing the land.
+That is impossible with costs of 4% per Order Dollar, as there is 6% missing.
 The results of this is clear: New technology can no longer be a key product, for such a company.
 But what will HP sell, if in the future it will not be technology anymore?
 Is that the main idea behind the lowest possible CPOD?
 Chasing lowest CPOD, was like letting the ghost out of the bottle, without knowing how to get it back in, when the ghost doesn't do as you please.
 It kills the technical diversity within the company, and I could already see HP end up with a narrow product line, of high order dollars at low cost.
 Just as they want it.
 Great for the moment, but then life gets dangerous.
 That is because technological leadership comes not at lowest cost.
 To be competitive with the Chinese, you must have a low cost structure, they said.
 Competition from new regions will come our way, and the only way to keep our position, is grow faster as the market, at lower costs.
 Well, and it came that way.
 However, you cannot grow faster than the market for ever.
 This is the problem that sits on your back one day.
 So, the day will come, when the market saturates, and 4% COPD for printers is too high then.
 I mean, what will you do, when your costs are as low as can be, and you get under life threatening cost pressure?
 Probably it catches you at the wrong moment, as these things always do.
 Well, when time comes, we will know.
 Earliest at that moment, you want the ghost back into the bottle.
 Only now, the ghost will say 'no' to his master.
 I have seen good times at HP and never any really bad times.
 I did see times that were just below average, and instinctively the company reacted with the full program of job cuts, salary freeze, travel constraints, asking you to pay back holidays, and early retirement programs.

 The only way to save costs is reduce production and fire people, or give up production completely.
 After you completed the process, you will end up selling 'services' at lowest internal cost, moving to parts of the globe where salary is lowest.
 Today to India, tomorrow to Africa?
 Who cares.
 The process has started already.
 Main thing is, low cost.
 But..what is left of the HP way?
 I wonder what would the Bill and Dave have said, when their young company was expanding so rapidly in the 1970's, and someone would say a lowest cost approach with as little product diversity as possible, is the 'future'.
 I really wonder what the old men would have said.